seinecle/linux-security-tutorials/docs/generated-html/subdir/step-by-step-guide-en_temp_html.md

 [start = 4]
 ====  4.
 Disabling connection through root

+//ST: !
   vi /etc/ssh/sshd_config

-Text to change in the file:
+*Text to change* in the file:

  PermitRootLogin no

 From there on, you cannot login to the server from root, only from myUser!

 //ST:!
 Let's try it.
 Create a new SSH session with myUser.
 Then: